tejashwi.io

 1

-DwmIsCompositionEnabled() // Documented API,check if DWM composition is enabled or not
+DwmIsCompositionEnabled() // Documented API, checks if DWM composition is enabled

 1